 Setbacks from Channels

-Setbacks from banks of watercourses and/or other protection measures shall be established in accordance with the approved studies and this ordinance.
+Setbacks from banks of watercourses and/or other protection measures shall be established in accordance with approved studies and this ordinance.
 Along reaches of watercourses where hazards from eroding banks or channel meandering are considered by the Floodplain Administrator to be severe, special engineering studies, prepared and sealed by an Arizona Registered Professional Civil Engineer may be required of the property owner or developer.

 Cost recovery for drainage or flood control improvements.